DataIntellectTech/q-REST/README.md

     }

 ##### Response from Rest API
-The json response for the endpoint calls will comprise of 4 parts: result, requestTime, responseTime, Success.
+The json response for the endpoint calls will comprise of 4 parts: result, requestTime, responseTime and success.

 - Result is the response returned by KDB with some additional parsing.